 Lymphedema and breast cancer

-Lymphedema could develop as a result of chemotherapy or surgical treatments for cancer.
+Lymphedema could develop from chemotherapy or surgical treatments for cancer.
 For example, a study of 313 patients in Ghana with breast cancer found that nearly 10% of the sample developed lymphedema in the axillary (armpit) lymph node.

 In most developed countries, about 8% to 21% of breast cancer patients would likely get lymphedema on one of their arms after getting treated, depending on the type of study examined.
 In the U.K., the prevalence is about 1 out of 5,129 patients in the South West and 1 out of 2,763 patients in the West Midlands.

-In low-income and middle-income countries, such as Nigeria and Brazil, the prevalence of leg lymphedema “may be” between 7% and 13%.
-The researchers who conducted this study, led by Dr. Eric Torgbenu from the University of Technology Sydney in Australia, could not determine how widespread or how common was lymphedema in the arm because the studies were too “heterogeneous” to be reliably estimated.
+In low-income and middle-income countries, such as Nigeria and Brazil, the prevalence of leg lymphedema is between 7% and 13%.
+The researchers who conducted this study could not determine how widespread or how common was lymphedema in the arm because the studies were too “heterogeneous” to be reliably estimated.

 The lymphatic system transports lymph, which is a clear fluid that contains white blood cells, cellular materials, water, proteins, fats, and bacteria.
 Similar to the blood circulatory system, it has lymph capillaries, lymph nodes, and other vessels that are branched throughout the body.
 Lymph fluid comes from interstitial fluids that are collected by the lymph capillaries.